EugeneGaiworonski/The-art-of-C/README.md

 --
 Description: Converts an array of integers (input by user) into a space-separated string format

+MAXIMUM.C
+--
+Description: Finds the maximum element in a list of integers using recursion

 PDROME.C
 --
 Description: Palindrome checking via recursion